parthenocissus/krcdnc/content/projects/ai-art-workshops.md

       caption: "Artificial Intelligence for Artists and Writers Workshop, Art+Neuroscience Conference, Centre for the Promotion of Science, Belgrade, Serbia"
     - size: "960x720"
       caption: "Artificial Intelligence for Artists and Writers Workshop, Art+Neuroscience Conference, Centre for the Promotion of Science, Belgrade, Serbia"
-lead: "Using my formal background in <a href='/work/projects/category/ai'>Applied Artificial Intelligence</a>, I've created a workshop for artists, writers, designers, and makers interested in using AI technologies and paradigms in their creative and critical practice.
+lead: "Using my formal background in <a href='/work/projects/category/ai'>Applied Artificial Intelligence</a>, I've created a <a href='/work/projects/category/workshop'>workshop</a> for artists, writers, designers, and makers interested in using AI technologies and paradigms in their creative and critical practice.
 The workshop focuses on demystifying and understanding not only the logic of AI, but also its implications for society and culture — the ethics, æsthethics and poetics of quasi-intelligent systems."

 Everybody is talking about Artificial Intelligence, but what is it exactly?
 Is it the <a href='https://en.wikipedia.org/wiki/Philosophy_of_artificial_intelligence' target='_blank'>next step in the evolution of human consciousness</a> or just a <a href='https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3078224' target='_blank'>marketing term big corporations use</a> to brand their software for automated statistics?
 In what way do AI technologies impact contemporary society, culture and media, intimate relations and the ones of production?
 How can artists, designers, writers, makers, directors, and the rest of us appropriate these technologies, use them creatively and critically?